96tm/simple-messenger/README.md

   </summary>

   <br>

-  The easiest way to run the app is to create a Docker image and then run a container.
+  The easiest way to run the app is to create a Docker image and then run a container.<br>
-  If you have a Debian-based system (Ubuntu, Mint...), the following steps should work:
+  If you have a Debian-based system (Ubuntu, Mint...), the following steps should work:<br>
   - clone the repository
   ```
   $ git clone https://github.com/96tm/simple-messenger.git